joashgobin/cs/content/christianity/blog/modern_relationships_are_designed_to_fail.md

 ## The flesh

 ## The devil
-The god of this age has ensured that there is a culture that both hates God's ideals and breeds degeneracy.
+The "*god of this age*" has ensured that there is a culture that both hates God's ideals and breeds degeneracy.